eu-cpsc215/assignment-data-movement/README.md

-# Program 2 - Data Definition and Movement
+# Assignment - Data Definition and Movement

 This assignment focuses on defining variables and moving data into and between registers.